ekasikaralar/NN_based_dynamic_scheduling/bsde_solver/README.md

 2. Parameter Initialization: Reads parameters from the configuration file.
 3. System Parameters: Reads system-related parameters and adjusts them according to the precision required.
 4. Neural Network Construction: Provides functions to create deep neural network chains with specific configurations.
-5. Model Definition: Defines 'NonsharedMode' struct, encapsulating the neural networks for estimating the value function and its gradient.
+5. Model Definition: Defines 'NonsharedModel' struct, encapsulating the neural networks for estimating the value function and its gradient.
 6. Sampling Function: Functions for generating training and validation samples.

 ## Usage

 1. Set up Configuration File: Before running the code, please make sure that 'config.json' is correctly set up with all necessary parameters.
-2. Set up the RUN_NAME: The main training code (nn_main.jl) has a RUN_NAME variable used to specify the name of the folder, where we save neural network weights at the end of the training.
+2. Set up the RUN_NAME: The main training code (nn_main.jl) has a RUN_NAME variable used to specify the folder name to save the neural network weights and the optimizer state at the end of the training.
 Please change the RUN_NAME according to your setting.
 4. Run the Script: Execute the script in a Julia environment.
 Specifically, run the command:

 ```bash